Why Is Artifact Management Important?

 Improved CI/CD Build Performance

-Development teams reap instant benefits when they use an artifact repository manager.
+Development teams reap instant benefits when they use a binary repository manager to organize artifacts.
 Artifact repositories allow teams to easily find the correct version of a given artifact.
 Plus, they improve CI/CD by managing code and non-code assets.
 This means developers can push to, and pull from, the artifact repository as part of the DevOps workflow.

 Helix Core is a prime example.
 Helix Core delivers code and non-code assets into the CI/CD pipeline via integrations with most commonly-used build tools.
 A few of the build tools Helix Core currently has integrations for include: